Cardinals vs. Diamondbacks Player Props Betting Odds

-Corbin Carroll is one of the top players with prop bets available when the Arizona Diamondbacks and the St. Louis Cardinals play at Chase Field on Monday (starting at 9:40 PM ET).
+Bookmakers have set player props for Corbin Carroll, Nolan Arenado and others when the Arizona Diamondbacks host the St. Louis Cardinals at Chase Field on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!